Chicago Hash House Harriers Hare Guide

 White Flour – Once the standard trail marking material in Chicago, plain white flour has gotten many a hasher and hash club in trouble with the authorities in recent years due to its resemblance to a certain bio-hazardous substance: Anthrax.
 For this reason, white flour should not be used in urban areas (sidewalks, alleys, etc.).
 White flour can normally be used in forest preserves and other wooded areas (slapped on the sides of trees or thrown on the ground), but use common sense.
 Some people do freak out when they see white powder.

 Colored Flour – Colored flour is the marking material of choice in inclement weather.
-It’s a mixture of normal baking flour and colored carpenters chalk powder (aka straight-line chalk), which can be purchased at any hardware store such as Home Depot or ACE.
+It’s a mixture of normal baking flour and colored carpenters chalk powder (aka straight-line chalk), which can be purchased online or at many hardware store such as Home Depot.
 A good mixture is 5 lbs. of flour to one 8-ounce bottle of chalk powder.
 Colored flour has the advantage that it does not wash away as easily as chalk or drywall and can be placed on surfaces other than concrete.
 Chalk powder comes in a variety of colors.
-Select red or orange for daytime runs, and red for nighttime runs (orange becomes invisible at night under the orange glow of Chicago street lights).
-Refrain from using blue powder as it is very difficult to see at night.
+Select red, orange or green for daytime runs, and red or green for nighttime runs (orange becomes invisible at night under the orange glow of Chicago street lights).
+Refrain from using blue powder as it is very difficult to see.

 Remember, there are no “rain-outs” on the hash.
 If your trail gets washed away by rain, you are still responsible for going back out and re-marking it.
 Plan carefully.
 Watch the weather forecast and choose your marking material wisely.
 If you were planning to dead-hare your trail and rain is on the way, you may want to consider holding off and live-haring the trail instead.
 Don’t be afraid to ask for help.
 You can almost always find someone in the pack that is willing to step up and help you live-hare your trail if you’re not up to the task yourself.

-Lastly, and most importantly, when you are laying trail (especially if you are doing it with flour) you are going to encounter people what you’re doing – the easily thing to tell people is that you’re laying trail for a running club and that you’re simply using chalk or flour so that people can tell where to go.
-It is also helpful to explain to them that if you’re laying flour that what you’re putting down is just flour and is perfectly safe for pets and little children.
+Lastly, and most importantly, when you are setting trail (especially if you are doing it with flour) you are going to encounter people that ask what you’re doing.
+The smart thing to tell them is that you’re setting trail for your running club and that you’re simply using chalk or flour so the runners know where to go.
+It’s also helpful to explain to them that if you’re that what you’re putting down is just flour and is perfectly safe for pets and little children, and will wash away quickly.

 Remember that when you’re out laying trail you’re a representative of the Chicago Hash House Harriers, and even though we all enough being rude, crude, and socially unacceptable, that doesn’t mean that we want our hares to go out there pissing off the locals and getting the authorities called on us.
 Want to get your trail immortalized for all of the wrong reasons?
 Piss off somebody while setting trail and get the cops called on us.